PowerDNS/pdns/docs/modes-of-operation.rst

 All backends which implement this feature must make sure that they can handle transactions so as to not leave the zone in a half updated state.
-MySQL configured with either BerkeleyDB or InnoDB meets this requirement, as do PostgreSQL and Oracle.
+MySQL configured with either BerkeleyDB or InnoDB meets this requirement, as do PostgreSQL.
 The BIND backend implements transaction semantics by renaming files if and only if they have been retrieved completely and parsed correctly.